 - pay the money directly to you or someone you choose – this is known as a Direct Payment

 You can also choose a combination of these options.
-For example, the council could arrange some of your care but send you the rest of the money.
+For example, the Local Authority could arrange some of your care but send you the rest of the money.
 This is often called a mixed package or “mix and match”.

 The money in your personal budget will be spent for you by the council.
 They will arrange all your care and support based on your agreed care plan.

 They still need to check you’re happy with the care they’re arranging for you.

 What if they directly pay my money to another organisation?

 The organisation you choose, such as your care provider, will speak to the council and arrange the payments.